 So what did I learn to do different well I will begin to share what may seem simple steps, however as I am sure you are aware nothing is easy, it is all a matter of choice.

-As I found there are various stages of our life where events are happening externally, that are out of control.
+As I found there are various stages of your life where events are happening externally, that are out of your control.

 I will share with you here my late teenage years.
 My parents who were not coping at this time became very violent, explosive and controlling.